 Our third new category is the PHYLLIS CROCKER AWARD which recognises an outstanding contribution by a filmmaker identifying as a woman.
 This includes any of the key filmmaking roles, including producer, director, screenwriter, cinematographer, and film editor.
 This award has been named in memory of one of the women pioneers at Ealing Studios, who worked on sixty major productions as a Continuity Supervisor.

-Once again, we will have a panel of judges with huge experience in the world of film and television.
+Once again, we have a panel of judges with huge experience in the world of film and television.
 Many have won major awards for their own work.
 They were greatly impressed by the high standard of submissions last year.

 And once again, there will be a PEOPLE’S CHOICE award, decided by a public vote.